nikolasil/SharedMemory-Semaphores-MessagePassing/readme.md

-# This is a project that i did in my Operation System class in University to practise in shared memory, semaphores, forking and threads.
+# This project was made during my studies in UOA University and especially for the course Artificial Intelligence 1.

+---

+> There are comments all over my code if there is something that i didn't covered here.

-## The 2 processes P1 and P2 send messages between each other.
+The 2 processes P1 and P2 send messages between each other.
-## Each one of the procesess forks to create a ENC process.(ENC1 for P1 and ENC2 for P2) ENC communicates with the channel process.
+Each one of the procesess forks to create a ENC process.(ENC1 for P1 and ENC2 for P2) ENC communicates with the channel process.
-## Channel just simmulates noise with a percentage to change letters of the message.
+Channel just simmulates noise with a percentage to change letters of the message.

-My files are: p1.c, p2.c, channel.c, shared_memory.c, shared_memory.h, semaphore.c, semaphore.h, util.c, util.h
+> My files are: p1.c, p2.c, channel.c, shared_memory.c, shared_memory.h, semaphore.c, semaphore.h, util.c, util.h
-For compile and run i have make a Makefile.
+> For compile and run i have make a Makefile.
 You can use the command(make all) to create the p1, p2, chan.

+---

-Running rules:
+## Running rules:

     1)  The first process that has to be run is p1, because p1 creates the semaphores and then we can run chan and p2.